jchris/use-fireproof/docs/react-hooks/use-fireproof.md

 }
 ```

-The `useFireproof` hook takes two optional setup function arguments, `defineDatabaseFn` and `setupDatabaseFn`.
-The return value looks like `{ useLiveQuery, useDocument, database, ready }` where the `database` is the Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
-The `ready` flag turns true after your setup function completes, you can use this to activate your UI.
+ The return value looks like `{ useLiveQuery, useDocument, database }` where the `database` is the Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
 The `useLiveQuery` and `useDocument` functions are configured versions of the top-level hooks and are the recommended API to update your React app in real-time.

 ### Use Live Query

-You can configure `useLiveQuery` with a database name and replication options, by instantiating the `useFireproof` hook directly.
+You can configure `useLiveQuery` with a database name by instantiating the `useFireproof` hook directly.
 Here's an example:

 ```js
 import { useFireproof } from 'use-fireproof';